paolofrance/ros2_fanuc_interface/README.md

 This package implements ros2 hardware interface for the CRX family Fanuc robots.

+NOTE: this current version is tested for ROS humble.
+In the branch rolling there is the latest version, always under development.

 ## Installation on the remote PC

 ### Prerequisites - EIPScanner

+This assumes you have the EtherNet/IP Adapter Option loaded on the robot controller, otherwise, you will get connection refused error.

 The communication between the external pc and the Fanuc controller happens by means of the [Ethernet/IP](https://en.wikipedia.org/wiki/EtherNet/IP) protocol.
 In particular, this package relies on the implementation provided in [EIPScanner](https://eipscanner.readthedocs.io/en/latest/).
-Please, follow the instructoins [here](https://eipscanner.readthedocs.io/en/latest/getting_started.html#installing) to install it.
+Please, download it from [here](https://github.com/nimbuscontrols/EIPScanner), and follow the instructions [here](https://eipscanner.readthedocs.io/en/latest/getting_started.html#installing) to install it.

 NOTE: a previous version of this driver used a python driver for the Ethernet/IP communication.
 Please refer to the [python-driver](https://github.com/paolofrance/ros2_fanuc_interface/tree/python-driver) branch.